-In order to be eligible to claim for quarterly payments from the Government’s Renewable Heat Incentive (RHI) scheme, ground source heat pump installations must be compliant with the Microgeneration Certification Scheme (MCS).
+In order to be eligible to claim for quarterly payments from the Government’s Renewable Heat Incentive scheme (RHI: this scheme has now closed – please visit this page to explore other funding), ground source heat pump installations must be compliant with the Microgeneration Certification Scheme (MCS).
 The MCS is an independent scheme designed to evaluate heat pump systems and installers against robust criteria, providing greater protection for consumers.

 In October 2017 the MCS standard MIS3005 ‘Requirements for MCS Contractors undertaking the Supply, Design, Installation, Set to Work, Commissioning and Handover of Microgeneration Heat Pump Systems’ was updated.

 The update includes a number of changes which will affect a heat pump project.
 This blog discuss the two main changes for homeowners and installers following the October updates, which are: